hallambaker/Mathematical-Mesh/Web/Reference/ssh.md

 ````
 ssh    Manage SSH profiles connected to a personal profile
     create   Generate a new SSH public keypair for the current machine and add to the personal profile
-    merge   Add one or more hosts to the known_hosts file
     private   Extract the private key for this device
     public   Extract the public key for this device
 ````